 Surface water and ground water are hydraulically connected.
-This means ground water can become surface water in the Boise River, including tributary creeks and drains.
-Likewise, surface water can become ground water.
 This interconnection presents a challenge for future management of surface and ground water rights, which historically have been managed separately.
 Further complicating this challenge is the recognition that while we understand that a connection exists our understanding of the timing, extent and location of the interconnected sources is limited and needs further study in order to provide effective management.